 These rules are clearly spelled out in NASCAR guidelines, yet there are often disputes between teams and officials about their interpretation of these rules.
 Teams can become quite inventive in finding ways to bypass the limitations imposed by a rule, only to have NASCAR become more specific and stringent with its language to eliminate the advantage [source: Martin].
 This is one reason why stock cars are so uniform in dimension.
 The bodies have similar shapes and aerodynamic properties because they must conform to certain templates, or patterns mandated by NASCAR to ensure a consistent car size and shape.
 NASCAR maintains an equally explicit list of interior features that cars must have for both safety and to promote a reasonably level playing field.

-Now that we've got some of those pesky rules out of the way, we can take a look at some of the technologies that make NASCAR engines such powerful beasts.
+Now that we've got some of those pesky rules out of the way, we can look at some of the technologies that make NASCAR engines such powerful beasts.

 What Makes NASCAR Engines Different